The Suckless From Scratch Project

 cd ../

-you may want to write your own boot and halt init scripts, your service/daemon scripts you want running at booting time and so on. you'll have an example of a working set of scripts that i wrote at: "/ninit/initscripts/sfs" or "/ninit/initscripts/voidlinux" (for voidlinux) you can take them as an example for writing yours or just use mine if you'd like.
+you may want to write your own boot and halt init scripts, your service/daemon scripts you want running at booting time, and so on. you'll have an example of a working set of scripts that i wrote at: "/ninit/initscripts/sfs" or "/ninit/initscripts/voidlinux" (for voidlinux) you can take them as an example for writing yours or just use mine if you'd like.

-i will proceed to install mine's
+i will proceed to install my own:

 cp ./initscripts/sfs/boot /etc/ninit/boot